 Arbi or arvi is commonly called as colocasia or taro in english terminology.
 Arbi has got lots of health benefits as it is very digestible and the leaves of this vegetable are good sources of Vitamins A and C.

 Do follow the instructions carefully to make this arbi recipe which can also be called as arbi kadhi.
-Also check arvi gosht recipe from my blog where mutton is added to lift up the flavors of this wonderful vegetable.

 The Curry in the video has been made in a pressure cooker …